Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 2. Make Sure They Stay Hydrated

 Ensure your baby drinks plenty of fluids to stay hydrated.
 Proper hydration can help regulate their body temperature and reduce sweating.
-Babies under 6 months old should only have breastmilk or formula to maintain hydration, but they may need more milk than usual in hot conditions.7
+Babies under 6 months old should only have breastmilk or formula to stay hydrated, but they may need more milk than usual in hot conditions.7

 3. Use Air Conditioning